Archversee/IRIS/README.md

 To go live, have `MSFSAdapter.py` POST rows here instead of (or alongside) writing CSV.
 Live *playback* fan-out to the browser isn't built yet — that's the next piece.

-## Note on your MSFSAdapter.py

-The uploaded logger calls `os.path.join` / `os.makedirs` but never
-`import os`, so it will crash on startup.
-Add `import os` near the top.
-The CSV format it produces otherwise matches what the flight ingest expects.

 ## Next steps / ideas